JavierRdguez/JavierRdguez/README.md

 - ⚡ Fun fact: ...
 -->

-🌱 I’m currently studying computer science at University of Havana
+🌱 I’m a computer science graduate from University of Havana